TODAY / JUN 9HEAVY

 Where Scotiabank Arena sits in the downtown grid

 The arena is at 40 Bay Street, on the northwest corner of Bay Street and Lake Shore Boulevard West.
 It is wedged between the Air Canada Centre office tower, the rail corridor running into Union Station, and the Maple Leaf Square complex to the south.
 The building is connected to the underground PATH network, which means a covered, climate-controlled walk to Union Station, the GO Transit concourse, the TTC subway, and dozens of office towers across the financial district.
-For most fans coming from anywhere east, west, or north of downtown, that PATH connection is the single most important fact on this page.
+For most fans coming from anywhere east, west, or north of downtown, that PATH connection is one of the most important facts on this page.

 The arena is also bordered by some of the most congested traffic infrastructure in the city.
 The Gardiner Expressway runs one block south, with the Yonge and York Street ramps feeding directly into the area.
 Lake Shore Boulevard carries the surface-street overflow and is the slow lane on every event night.
 Bay Street north of the arena is the primary rideshare-and-taxi spillway, and it backs up first.